pyropy/web3-cardano-token/README.md

 3 | `body` | An object that will be appended to a signature's body.
 Can only contain string values.
 Can be used for some custom data. | `optional` | `{ 'Custom-data': 'some custom data' }`

 ---
 ## License
 Web3 Cardano Token is released under the MIT license. © 2021 Srdjan Stankovic

+## Note:

+This package is based upon [web3-token](https://github.com/bytesbay/web3-token) package and uses the same API.